 When taking vinpocetine, it is necessary to take drug interactions into consideration because specific combinations of medicine could prove to be dangerous to ones health.
+Vinpocetine does have some vasodilation properties that could be a problem for people with related conditions.
 Combination with analgetics, or pain relievers, should also be avoided, as well as combination with agents that lead to blood thinning.
 It is not recommended for use by a person who has heart problems, hemophilia or low blood pressure.
 Pregnant women, or those who are breastfeeding, should avoid the use of vinpocetine, as well as children under the age of 18.
 Patients have had a recent surgery should avoid the vinpocetine use because it could increase the risk of bleeding and antagonize the effects of blood thickening drugs.

 Vinpocetine is considered to be among the most used natural nootropics in the world.
 Its benefits and possibility of side effects are significant, which makes this supplement acceptable for wider masses.
 It enhances cognitive effects and increases activities linked to learning, memory, clarity of thought, speed of recall and alertness.
 For those who would like to start a nootropic treatment, vinpocetine is a good call.
 Certain people who suffer from blood clotting should avoid the use of this substance, as well as children, pregnant women and those who breasfeed.
 It should be taken orally, with 5-10 mg three times a day, for the treatment of Alzheimer’s disease.
 Please consult a medical professional if you decide to use this nootropic, because it is important to take in consideration all the current conditions which could affect your health.